open-forest-observatory/ofo-argo/README.md

 <br/>

 ### 5. Install Argo on Master instance
+a.
 The following commands will download argo, unzip it, and bring it into your system path ready for use.

 ```
 # Detect OS